-On 6th May, 2014, Chinese E-commerce heavyweight Alibaba filed registration document to go to public in the US in what maybe the mother of all Initial Public Offerings in the US history.
-Alibaba is a fairly unknown entity in the US and other regions, though its massive size is comparable or even bigger than Amazon or eBay.
+On 6th May 2014, Chinese E-commerce heavyweight Alibaba filed a registration document to go public in the US to be the mother of all Initial Public Offerings in US history.
+Alibaba is a relatively unknown entity in the US and other regions, though its massive size is comparable to Amazon or eBay.

-Reading through Alibaba’s S-1 Filing was very interesting, educating and makes me realize how big their business is and how complex is the Chinese Internet Web.
+Reading through Alibaba’s S-1 Filing was very interesting, educating and made me realize how big their business is and how complex the Chinese Internet Web is.

-In this article, I address everything that you need to know about Alibaba IPO.
+In this article, I address everything that you need to know about Alibaba’s IPO.

-- How does it compare to big-name Internet companies?
+- #4 – How does Alibaba compare to big-name Internet companies?

-- Why going public in US, not in China or HK?
+- #7 – Why going public in the US, not in China or HK?

-- Who are the Investors in Alibaba? – Windfall gains for Softbank and Yahoo
+- #8 – Who are the Investors in Alibaba?

 #1 – What is Alibaba?